| An

-organ air pressure regulator is
+An organ air pressure regulator is described, with special regard to the

-in Wurlitzer organs.
 An attached

-PC program simulates its acoustical network.
+special purpose Windows PC program simulates its acoustical network.
+Here several design and

-parameters can be interactively manipulated, leading to detailed
+adjustment parameters can be interactively manipulated,

-output.
-This article is a complement to one about simulation of an air dump tremulant.
+regulator output.
+This article is a complement to one about Simulation of an Air Dump Ttremulant [1].
 Refer to that place for a closer overview of the technicalities of simulation.
-Further information, particularly on the characteristic of pressure vs. bellows lid lift is found in an article on testing a Wurlitzer regulator bellows.
+Further information, particularly on the characteristic of pressure vs. bellows lid lift is found in an article on Setting up a Wurlitzer Regulator Bellows [2].
 IntroductionThe purpose of the regulators in a pipe organ is to keep a constant pressure supply to the wind chests, irrespective of what air flow is demanded.
 This demand depends of the number of simultaneously speaking pipes and whether a tremulant is used.Key issues with a regulator is its stability, how to load its bellows lid, and what may be the influence of connecting trunks.
 The present simulation may be a support, both in planning and maintenance work. |

 A Wurlitzer regulator |